blackflux/lambda-monitor/README.md

 - **Transparent and Configurable Pipelines** - Currently all logs are processed and handled.
 What gets processed and submitted where should be more transparent and configurable.
 - **More Services** - There are various logging and reporting services out there and adding support for more is always desired.
 - **Instant Subscriptions** - Currently subscriptions are updated periodically.
 Ideally these would be triggered automatically when new lambda functions are deployed.
 There exists an [example](https://github.com/theburningmonk/lambda-logging-demo/blob/master/serverless.yml), however I was not able to get it work as intended.
-- **Logging Levels** - Ideally different logging levels should be detected.
-Need to agree on syntax and how to configure which logging levels get sent where.

 *Important:* When contributing please make sure that the recorded cassettes do not expose any security relevant information.
 E.g. tokens need to be replaced.